 Outdoor Research is on a mission to “provide innovation and inspiration for the relentless adventurer”, which is perfectly aligned with the Illuminate Down Series.

-Arc’teryx is a brand with one central mission: to build the finest products possible through obsessive, precise design.
+Arc’teryx is a brand with one central mission: to build the finest products and gear possible through obsessive, precise design for the perfect wear.

 Feathered Friends is a Seattle based company committed to ethical sourcing with RDS certification using down from humanely treated geese.

-Rab has one simple mission: “To awaken the climber in everyone and equip them for the ascent”.
+Rab has one simple mission: “To awaken the climber in everyone and equip their gear for the ascent”.
 This vision is strategically presented in the versatility of their apparel.

-So there we have it, our top 7 picks for the best packable down jacket for the 2018 season and what to take into consideration when choosing the most appropriate garment.
-A down layer is typically used as a mid layer to keep the warmth in with an outer shell, but can often be used versatilely as the outer layer itself.
+So there we have it, our top 7 picks for the best packable down jacket for the 2019 season and what to take into consideration when choosing the most appropriate lightweight down jacket.
+A down layer is typically for wear it as a mid layer to keep the warmth and dry in with an outer shell, but can often be used versatilely as the outer layer itself.

 Use this guide to find what works for you under any condition, whether planning a summit or gearing up for cold weather camping or any range between.